morse-simulator/morse/doc/morse/user/advanced_tutorials/hri_tutorial.rst

 - You must have completed the :doc:`first tutorial <../tutorial>`.
 - In this tutorial, we use ROS as middleware.
 We assume you have a functionnal ROS installation (you should only need the core ROS tools).
 If you need to install ROS, please refer to `ROS installation instruction <http://www.ros.org/wiki/ROS/installation>`_.

+.. warning:: MORSE 0.2 does not offer support for ROS.
+ROS is supported in the development trunk.
+Please
+    ignore the part concerning ROS if you don't feel confident enough to install the latest MORSE version.

 Setup the scene
 ---------------